 This single article is bringing 5000 potential customers a month to their site.

 If they bought that traffic with PPC Ads, it would probably cost them around £2,500 a month.
-Over a year, the advertising costs would amount to £30,000.
+Over a year, the online advertising costs would amount to £30,000.

 And that’s the magic of content marketing.
 Plenty of traffic at a fraction of the cost of PPC advertising.